Butter Beans: An Acquired Taste

 - Remove foil.
 Bake 5 more minutes or until top begins to brown.
 Serve.

-If you are looking to add food items to your garden, pole beans are an excellent choice as they are full of rich nutrients and vitamins for the body.
+If you are looking to add food items to your garden, pole beans are an excellent choice, as they are full of nutrients and vitamins, as well as fun to pick.
 Introducing them early to children will give them a head start in keeping healthy, building their immune system.

 The video below demonstrates how to plant them in a home garden environment or greenhouse.
 It also shares a little on the history of butter beans and their value to any meal.
-I have listed the main minerals and vitamins below for your reference.
-I hope you try the recipe; and if you do, let me know how it turned out.
+I have listed their main minerals and vitamins below for your reference.
+I hope you try the recipe, and if you do, let me know how it turned out.
 Enjoy!

 Greenhouse Butter Beans